brafdlog/caspion/README.md

 ### What is currently supported:

-- Defining multiple banks/credit cards to track
-- One click to fetch all the data from the defined accounts and send them to google spreadsheet
+- One click to fetch transactions from multiple Israeli banks and credit cards
 - A configuration for automatically classifying transactions to categories according to predefined patterns
+- Creating transactions in YNAB automatically using YNAB's api
+- Initial implementation of creating transactions in a google spreadsheet of your choice (currently a very partial integration)
 - A very basic UI for configuration
-- Most of the configuration is currently in an encrypted JSON file and options that are not available in the ui need to be change manually in the JSON.
+- Most of the configuration is currently in an encrypted JSON file and options that are not available in the ui can be changed by updating the JSON manually.

-### TODO:
+### Planned features:

 - [x] Extract configuration logic to a config file.
 - [x] Encrypt the configuration file
+- [x] Update README with full instructions on setting up the project.
-- [ ] Create a script to make initial setup easier
+- [ ] Create a script to make initial YNAB setup easier
   - [ ] Fetch budget id from ynab
   - [ ] Account ids from ynab and financial institutions
   - [ ] Prints categories from YNAB
-- [ ] Update README with full instructions on setting up project.
 - [ ] Take classification logic from a json instead of code
+- [ ] Google sheets integration
+  - [ ] Add ui for authenticating with google instead of oauth link in the console
+  - [ ] Create a google spreadsheets template which is already set up with financial tracking logic and when a user connects to google sheets automatically clone that spreadsheet as a starting point for the user.
+See [paamonim's sheet](https://docs.google.com/spreadsheets/d/11yMAvBwtvlPzA855q8BPRMrjrdAUBsd4HKA7km1-LG0/edit?usp=sharing) for reference.
 - [ ] Create a UI for setting up the configurations so users who are not programmers could use it
   - [x] Create an electron app
   - [x] Screen for adding financial institutions to track